 I’m a dedicated motorcyclist, so winters are the time when I catch up on all the home and garage projects I neglected in warmer weather.

-However, I’m out of moto-projects right now.
-My bikes are all running great for once, and I organized all my tools and spare parts last winter.
-So this winter I did a little repair and painting to brighten up the kitchen and totally remodeled the laundry room.
+As it turns out, I’m out of moto-projects right now.
+My bikes are all running great, and I organized all my tools and spare parts last winter.
+So this winter I’m already looking for those other projects (yes, even the not-so-fun ones.)

-In a similar vein, the chilly start to the new year is a great time for credit union marketers to pour a hot cup of cocoa, snuggle up to a warm screen, and do a little mouse-driven maintenance for your credit union’s website.
+In a similar vein, the chilly time of year is a great time for credit union marketers to pour a hot cup of cocoa, snuggle up to a warm screen, and do a little mouse-driven maintenance on your credit union’s website.

 Trash those crusty old orphaned pages